jneidel/jneidel.com/content/project/writing-365/index.md

 2. Continue on technical documentation project.
 3. Continue on technical documentation project.
 4. Continue hypnosis for coaching.
+5. :slightly_frowning_face:
+6. :slightly_frowning_face:
+7. Start [20 Days in Mariupol review].
+8. Start on 720 Degree bottle review.
+9. Start [newsletter #4].
+10. Start on article about what NLP is.
+11. Continue on article about what NLP is.
+Add to NLP Practioner review.
+Finish [20 Days in Mariupol review].

 ## Learnings
 ### Progress